bmschmidt/bookwormBlog/posts/2015-03-24-new-formats.markdown

 interactive; you can click on any bar to see all of the underlying movies, for example.

 Plus, since I've added a text box, you can search for anything you want.
 And a little javascript on my end adds more options.
 For instance: who do you think uses the word "death" the most?
-You can go back up to the text box and run an entirely different search: or just click on of the buttons below.
+You can go back up to the text box and run an entirely different search: or just click one of the buttons below.^[Getting these buttons to run is the most complicated departure from the standard coding elements on this page: to see the HTML/javascript that does it (about 10 lines), you'll have [read the markdown source and search for 'button'.](https://github.com/bmschmidt/bookwormBlog/blob/master/posts/2015-03-24-new-formats.markdown)]

+<button onclick="fixDirectors('death')">Change to 'death'</button>
-<button onclick="fixDirectors('death')">Change to 'death'</button><button onclick="fixDirectors('money')">Change to 'money'</button>
+<button onclick="fixDirectors('money')">Change to 'money'</button>
+<button onclick="fixDirectors('America')">Change to 'America'</button>
+<button onclick="fixDirectors('United States')">Change to 'United States'</button>
 <script>
 // This sort of special code isn't the easiest thing in the world, but it's also not the hardest.
 If you're looking in here, check out these comments to see how it works.
 //first, obviously, I just created some HTML elements inside my markdown and bound them to a function.